Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 Dangerous ground this.
 Very, *very* dangerous ground.
 To be an enemy of the Punishers was to be an enemy of divine justice.
 To be an enemy of divine justice, conceivably, was to be another Wicked People.
 Best to address that *before* it became an issue.

-"There is...very much we will need to teach you.
+"There is... very much we will need to teach you.
 I think it will be eye-opening and painful.
 Best we take it slowly.
 So, let’s start from the beginning.
 My people are here to liberate this world from the Punishers.
 Whatever else that may mean to you and your kind…well, one of our allied peoples have a saying: *‘The Almighty works in mysterious ways.’* Take that as you will."

 "We know that lesson well," Ukusevi agreed, morosely. "...There are others like you?"